 In addition to the personnel costs above, the Comptroller advises that at least \$3.0 million in computer programming expenditures are expected to be incurred in fiscal 2023 to upgrade the sales and use tax system and connect it to the existing MMCC licensing software.
 DLS is unable to independently verify the Comptroller's estimate at this time but acknowledges that contractual computer programming costs are likely significant.
 Accordingly, general fund expenditures for the Comptroller in fiscal 2023 are likely significantly higher than the minimum estimate provided above.

 Cannabis Regulation and Enforcement Fund: Special fund revenues for CREF increase by approximately \$12.3 million in fiscal 2023 only due to the balance transfer of the MMCC special fund (as calculated on the date immediately preceding the effective date of the bill) to CREF when the bill becomes effective.
+(As noted above, the fiscal 2024 budget provides for the transfer of the MMCC fund balance to the Alcohol and Tobacco Commission in fiscal 2024, contingent on the enactment of this bill or its cross file.)
 Special fund revenues for CREF increase further beginning in fiscal 2024 from application fees.
 MMCC advises it anticipates receiving 10 applications for each of the available licenses.
 This analysis further assumes:

-- there are 783 available licenses (400 micro licenses and 383 standard licenses) based on the bill's authorization to award up to 935 licenses total and the existence of 152 medical licensees all of which are presumed to convert to cannabis business licensees: - the licenses are issued in equal measures during five rounds of license awards (two in fiscal 2024 as required under the bill and one each in the next three fiscal years 2025, 2026, and 2027); and - during each of the rounds, 80 micro licenses and 76 standard licenses are offered for award with 10 applications submitted per license (800 micro license applications and 760 standard license applications).
+- there are 593 available licenses (210 micro licenses and 383 standard licenses) based on the bill's authorization to award up to 745 licenses total and the existence of 152 medical licensees all of which are presumed to convert to cannabis business licensees; - the licenses are issued during five rounds of license awards (two in fiscal 2024 and one each in the next three fiscal years 2025, 2026, and 2027); - during the first and second rounds (fiscal 2024), 84 micro licenses and 152 standard licenses are offered for award with 10 applications submitted per license (840 micro license applications and 1,520 standard license applications); and - during each subsequent round, 42 micro licenses and 76 standard licenses are offered for award with 10 applications submitted per license (420 micro license applications and 760 standard license applications).

-Thus, special fund revenues increase by \$9.2 million in fiscal 2024 and by \$4.6 million annually thereafter through fiscal 2027 from application fee revenues.
-Special fund revenues increase further to the extent that the enforcement division sets other fees authorized by the bill (e.g., registration fees) and credited to CREF.
+Thus, special fund revenues increase by \$8.4 million in fiscal 2024 and by \$4.2 million annually thereafter through fiscal 2027 from application fee revenues.
+Special fund revenues increase further to the extent that the administration sets other fees authorized by the bill (e.g., registration fees) and credited to CREF.